-- o Rightsizing the Company's compensation beginning from the top down.
+- Rightsizing the Company's compensation beginning from the top down.
 The Company should combine the CEO and COO functions immediately as we firmly believe the Company does not require a CEO separate from the COO. - According to the Company's proxy statement filed in 2008, the CEO/COO and CFO functions were paid nearly \$1 million in FY 2007 and have been paid salaries nearly equal to the Company's entire current market capitalization value since 2003.
 This level of spending must be reduced to align with ASUR's level of profitability.
-Further, with an estimated \$6 million/year in compensation expense across roughly 55 US employees and 40 employees in India, we believe the average US Employee earns more than \$90,000/year, an amount we also believe must be managed better.(1)
+Further, with an estimated \$6 million/year in compensation expense across roughly 55 US employees and 40 employees in India, we believe the average US Employee earns more than \$90,000/year, an amount we also believe must be managed better.

-(1) Red Oak made this estimate based on information which Jay Peterson, the Company's chief financial officer gave Red Oak on April 27.
+1 Red Oak made this estimate based on information which Jay Peterson, the Company's chief financial officer gave Red Oak on April 27.
 Mr. Peterson said that the Company spends approximately \$6 million per year on compensation expenses.
 He also revealed the number of employees based in the United States and India at that meeting.
-In discussing typical Indian employment costs with a business executive familiar with the market and the Company's past practices, Red Oak learned that the Company would likely spend approximately \$25,000 per Indian employee per year, or approximately \$1 million total each year, which leaves a total of \$5 million per year for the Company's approximately 55 U.S. employees.
-This would indicate an average compensation of more than \$90,000 per U.S. employee per year based on Red Oak's estimates.
-Red Oak does not know the actual number of U.S. employees who receive salaries in excess of \$90,000, but believes that if clerical employees are compensated at a lower rate, there would likely be employees earning in excess of this average.
-If the compensation disclosed in the Company's most recent 10-K for the Company's three most highly compensated executives for the 2008 fiscal year of approximately \$840,000 is subtracted from the \$5 million figure, the remaining approximately 52 U.S. employees received an estimated average compensation of slightly more than \$80,000 per year.
-These estimates are based on Red Oak's calculations, using the information Mr. Peterson provided, and the information available about the Company's previous compensation rates.
-Red Oak does not know the actual current compensation of any Company employee and its estimates should be considered with that fact in mind.
+In discussing typical Indian employment costs with a business executive familiar with the market, Red Oak learned that the Company would likely spend approximately \$25,000 per Indian employee per year, or approximately \$1 million total each year, which leaves a total of \$5 million per year for the Company's approximately 55 U.S. employees.
+This indicates an average compensation of more than \$90,000 per U.S. employee per year.
+Red Oak does not know the actual number of U.S. employees who receive salaries in excess of \$90,000, but believes that if clerical employees are compensated at a lower rate, there would be a number of employees earning in excess of this average.
+If the company's most recent 10-K for the Company's three most highly compensated executives for the 2008 fiscal year of approximately \$840,000 is subtracted from the \$5 million figure, the remaining approximately 52 U.S. employees received an average compensation of slightly more than \$80,000 per year.